 The complex is huge, and we found numerous art studios and exhibits throughout the building.
 We’d enter a door with a sign that stated “art”, and end up walking down hallways and into the large center of the building and then end up coming out another door!

 It was fun, if a bit confusing and we discovered quite a few local artists that we really enjoyed.
 I’m sure we didn’t find them all!

-One of our favorite finds was Glass Arts Indiana, a glass blowing studio, community, and shop.
-In addition to beautiful works of glass for purchase, the studio offers glass blowing classes.
-In just a few hours, you’ll create either a gorgeous paperweight or lovely flower.
+One of our favorite finds was Glass Arts Indiana, a glass-blowing studio, community, and shop.
+In addition to beautiful works of glass for purchase, the studio offers glass-blowing classes.
+In just a few hours, you’ll create either a gorgeous paperweight or a lovely flower.
 What fun, right?

 We watched a student work on her flower for a bit and decided that we would definitely return to make our own creations soon.

 Walking along the outside of the building, we noticed an interesting-looking space with a modern, clean design.
 Not sure exactly what it was all about, we headed in and discovered chocolate heaven.

 SoChatti is a new chocolatier that specializes in pure, rich chocolate.
 Their products are made with three simple ingredients: cacao nibs, organic sugar cane, and organic cacao butter.
 All the chocolate is nut-free, dairy-free, and AMAZING.
 Although you can eat the chocolate hardened, they recommend serving it melted.

 When we entered, we were greeted with a friendly hello and asked if we’d like to do a chocolate tasting.
 Um, yes, please!
 We were treated to four different varieties of chocolate warmed up and with info cards detailing a bit about where the chocolate was sourced, what it would pair well with, etc.